apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 - IAM - Provides Identity and Access management.
 - Health Checking - Enables you to generate MusthGather output which is useful for support.

+## Environments used for installation 💻

+**Do not run this guide on OpenShift 4.8.x** as DB2 container won't start on it.

+With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift, however it was executed on the following once.

+- ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
+OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ibmc-file-gold-gid Storage Class
+Successfully installed

+- ARO - Azure Red Hat OpenShift allowing to run managed Red Hat OpenShift on Azure
+OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class
+Successfully installed

+- Traditional OpenShift cluster created from scratch on top of virtualization platform
+OpenShift 4.7.x on vms - 7 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class
+Successfully installed

+- ROSA - Red Hat OpenShift Service on AWS
+OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class
+Successfully installed **but has issues** with passthrough Routes malfunction making it hard to access the platform.

 ### Pre-requisites section

 Contains prerequisites for the whole platform.